I’ll Never Achieve “Facial Harmony” & I’m Okay With That

 Sorry, but facial symmetry doesn’t exist

 Take the non-surgical nose job, for example, which enlists injectable hyaluronic acid filler to change the shape of the nose.
 Our noses are complex structures packed with blood vessels and there have been various reports of filler making its way into the blood supply, blocking it and leading to necrosis (dying skin tissue), and even blindness.
 The risks soar in the hands of unqualified injectors.
-The American Board of Cosmetic Surgery notes that non-surgical injectables such as filler require "specific training, knowledge and skill" to administer safely.
+Concerningly, research conducted by University College London found that two in three cosmetic surgery injections are not administered by doctors.

 AdvertisementADVERTISEMENT